creationix/howtonode.org/articles/express-mongodb.markdown

 express is a framework which can automatically build out an application template for you including picking a styling and templating engine.

-By executing the following commands
+By executing the following commands:

     mkdir blog
     cd blog